khoda81/tankwar/README.md

 def main():
     random_agents = 2
-    human_agent = True  # whether or not a human is currently playing display_to_human = human_agent
+    human_agent = False  # whether or not a human is currently playing display_to_human = human_agent

     # create environment